I’ll often see facebook ads which say things like, ‘Grow your business fast. I’ll give you the exact formula I used to achieve xxx’.

 So… same behaviour, different motivation.

-Hence why it’s important to dive deeply with the enneagram if you want to use it as a tool for authentic, natural and effortless visibility.
+Which is why it’s important to dive deeply with the enneagram if you want to use it as a tool for authentic, natural and effortless visibility.
 (Where visibility is all about radiating your soul’s light, rather than pushing yourself and your ideas onto other people.)

 The final thing to know about the enneagram is that developing a good understanding of it will save you soo much time when choosing things like your visibility platform.
 You’ll stop telling yourself ‘They do x posts a day and they focus on these topics so that’s what I need to do’.

-Instead you’ll know that if you’re an enneagram two for example, your best visibility approach won’t be wrapped up in a formula, but in a feeling.
+Instead, you’ll know that if you’re an enneagram two, for example, your best visibility approach won’t be wrapped up in a formula, but in a feeling.
 You’ll focus on how you make your community feel.
 And when you reach the point that they feel loved and seen by you – and you don’t feel drained by over-giving – then you’ll be well on your way to nailing down your very own winning visibility formula.

 NB: There are two other parts to our series on the enneagram.
 You can navigate through the whole series here.
 Or jump to part 2: What are they coming to you for? here and part 3: Exploring your type here.